-The dates for the 2014 Rummage sale will be announced in the spring.
-The sale always runs from a Monday thru Wednesday, with collection of goods on the preceeding Sunday morning, as follows:
+The sale always runs from a Monday thru Wednesday, with collection of goods on the preceding Sunday morning.

 - Rummage Sale collection is on Sunday between 9:00 am and 1:00 pm.

-- Fill a grocery bag for a flat fee on Wednesday from 9 am to 1pm.
+- Fill a grocery bag for a flat fee on Wednesday from 9 am to noon.

 The Rummage Sale is open to the general public.